Active Substance: recombinant human c1-inhibitor

 What is Ruconest used for?

-Ruconest is used to treat attacks of hereditary angioedema in adults (aged 18 years or over).
+Ruconest is used to treat attacks of hereditary angioedema in adults and adolescents.
 Patients with angioedema have attacks of swelling that can occur anywhere in the body, such as in the face or limbs, or around the gut, causing discomfort and pain.
 Ruconest is used in patients with hereditary angioedema that is linked to naturally low levels of a protein called ‘C1 esterase inhibitor’.

 The medicine can only be obtained with a prescription.